RichardDooling/Entertainment_Law/Defamation/Defamation.md

 Publicly discloses embarrassing private facts about their lives?

-Every major film attracts lawsuits, and some plaintiffs sue even though they are not mentioned by name.
+Every major film attracts lawsuits, and some plaintiffs sue, even though they are not mentioned by name in the film, because they are just sure that everybody knows a certain character is based on them.
 Docu-dramas invite litigation,
 because they purport to dramatize "real" events.

-What if documentary filmmakers wearing hidden microphones and cameras make a documentary about a quack doctor who is selling banned substances, or unsafe herbal remedies?
+What if filmmakers wearing hidden microphones and cameras make a documentary about a quack doctor who is selling banned substances, or unsafe herbal remedies?